-168 The Spring 2018 procurement events included the April 9th procurement of standard energy blocks and the April 16th procurement of MISO Zonal Resource Credits for Ameren Illinois.
+185 The Spring 2019 procurement events included the April 22nd procurement of standard energy blocks and the April 26th procurement of MISO Zonal Resource Credits for Ameren Illinois.

-On the opposite side of this discussion, the IPA also understands that markets are dynamic and periodic review of contract terms is necessary to ensure proper protection for the utilities, utility customers and suppliers.
-The IPA therefore recommends that the last used forms, namely the energy contracts used in the 2018 procurement events, be the starting point for the contracts used in the energy procurements associated with this Plan.
-The IPA also recommends that the IPA, Commission Staff, Procurement Administrator, Procurement Monitor, and utilities undertake a joint review of such contracts in order to identify what terms, if any, need to be modified.
+IPA also recommends that the IPA, Commission Staff, Procurement Administrator, Procurement Monitor, and utilities undertake a joint review of such contracts in order to identify what terms, if any, need to be modified.